dragon6810/dragon6810.github.io/README.md

 ## The Different Types Of Command Blocks
 There are 3 types of command blocks and each one has it's own property.
 Here they Are:
 - Impulse command blocks are the default, and the only ones in 1.8.
 They simply execute the command once, and nothing else.
 - Chain command blocks act as a chain.
-(Hence it's name).
+(Hence its name).
 The arrow points in the direction that the redstone source will    come out of, so make sure that's where you put your next command block.
 - Repeating command blocks repeat the command on always active, or a constant redstone signal if on needs redstone.

 ## DataTags